percona/pmm/source/install/virtual-appliance.rst

 PMM Server as a Virtual Appliance
 ********************************************************************************

-Percona provides a *virtual appliance* for running |pmm-server| in a virtual machine.
+Percona provides a *virtual appliance* for running PMM Server in a virtual machine.
 It is distributed as an *Open Virtual Appliance* (OVA) package, which is a :command:`tar` archive with necessary files that follow the *Open Virtualization Format* (OVF).
 OVF is supported by most popular virtualization